 - Repeat this process for each braid.

-Note: braiding a cornrow is similar to creating many small French braids of even size across the scalp.
+Note: Braiding a cornrow is similar to creating many small French braids of even size across the scalp.
 To know the process in detail, read our step-by-step guide to cornrow braiding.

 How Much Do Cornrow Braids Cost?